Exploring Gender-Based Violence and Reproductive Health Access in Crisis

 During India’s lockdown, despite abortion being classified as an essential service, many women struggled to access safe medical care due to restricted transportation, limited healthcare services, and movement restrictions.
 Experts warned that this could lead women to use unsafe methods or continue with unwanted pregnancies.
 The stigma surrounding abortion further complicated the access.

 A comprehensive review by Ochola et al. (2023) highlighted the significant interruptions in access to sexual and reproductive health (SRH) services and the harmful impact on the well-being of women of reproductive age during the pandemic.
 Loss of income and employment opportunities resulted in the inability to afford healthcare costs, further reducing access to maternal healthcare services.
-Additionally, de-prioritization of services during the pandemic limited access to maternal healthcare, particularly among women from neighbouring communities, due to entry restrictions and limited public transport.
-While some areas with unrestricted access to reproductive health services observed an increase in family planning uptake among adolescents, travel restrictions and lockdown measures have likely contributed to the reduction in attendance at post-abortion care services.
+Additionally, de-prioritization of services during the pandemic limited access to maternal healthcare, particularly among women from neighbouring communities due to entry restrictions and limited public transport.
+While some areas with unrestricted access to reproductive health services have observed an increase in family planning uptake among adolescents, travel restrictions and lockdown measures have likely contributed to the reduction in attendance at post-abortion care services.
 Adolescents emerge as a vulnerable group, with higher maternal death rates and limited access to abortion care.
-The increase in gender violence has been attributed to economic stressors, lack of privacy, and movement restrictions during the lockdown.
-Stay-at-home orders exacerbated the situation, leading to increased reports of gender violence cases.
+The increase in gender-based violence (GBV) has been attributed to economic stressors, lack of privacy, and movement restrictions during the lockdown.
+Stay-at-home orders exacerbated the situation, leading to increased reports of GBV cases.

 Reproductive Healthcare Inequities for Marginalized Communities: Addressing Gaps for Transgender and Queer Individuals